nndda/Theatre/docs/tutorials/dialogue_ui_toggle/index.md

     </div>

 0. Connect the `pressed` signal of the button to a method.
-In that method, call the `Stage`'s `start()` method.
+In that method, call the `TheatreStage`'s `start()` method.
 It should looks something like this:

     ```gdscript
     func _on_start_button_pressed():